farhanma/farhanma/README.md

-I am senior technologist at HPE, responsible for the deployment, installation, configuration, and support of supercomputing solutions designed for HPC&AI workloads.
+I am senior technologist at HPE responsible for the deployment, installation, configuration, and support of supercomputing solutions designed for HPC&AI workloads.
 Before this, I held roles as senior data engineer at KAPSARC, postdoc at KAUST with Prof. David E. Keyes, postdoc at the University of Tennessee,